avinassh/pytorch-flask-api/README.md

 This repo contains a sample code to show how to create a Flask API server by deploying our PyTorch model

+If you'd like to learn how to deploy to Heroku, then check [this repo](https://github.com/avinassh/pytorch-flask-api).

 ## How to